jmsdnns/blag/content/history/wild-man-adams/index.md

 On both the first read, but especially the second, I kept coming back to a sense that I know people like Samuel.
 He is someone that went hard on their principles.
 A lot of people I knew in the east coast music scene and open source tech scene were / are like that.
 We all felt it was a duty to live in alignment with our principles and put in the effort to support each other in doing the same.
 That's exactly what Samuel does.

-My favorite way to consider him is to imagine his crew singing these Fugazi lyrics as they toss tea into Boston Harbor. _We owe you nothing!
+My favorite way to consider him is to imagine his crew singing Fugazi lyrics as they toss tea into Boston Harbor. _We owe you nothing!
 You have no control!_  Many of Fugazi's lyrics could be things Samuel said.
 That's probably why I found it so easy to see myself in his story.
 I also sang those lyrics, back in 2023, in a  basement in Brooklyn when I recorded a cover of that Fugazi song (_Merchandise_).

 If Samuel Adams were alive today, I believe he'd wear a black hoodie and he'd listen to [Fugazi](https://www.youtube.com/watch?v=c_5OZOwAhas&t=187s) or [Propagandhi](https://www.youtube.com/watch?v=CDhTf3eaeoM).
 There is an undeniable punk rock vibe throughout his story.
 By the time I was done with the book the second time, I felt I had to share Sam's story with all my musical friends and my hacker friends.
 I wondered if perhaps they'd see themselves in his story.
 Maybe my creative friends, who are used to feeling the difficulty of living creative lives, would feel encouraged by how much they have in common with the people who created the US.
 They were the outliers, the artists, and the misfits.
-The ones who try to live humbly for their ideals with the certainty that comes from believing their ideals are unfuckwithable.
-Maybe his story will inspire us to resist when necessary too, in case that ever comes up for any reason.
+The ones who try to live humbly for their ideals with the certainty that comes from believing the ideas themselves are unfuckwithable.
+Maybe his story will inspire us to resist when necessary too, in case that comes up for any reason.

-{{< youtube 1J94qkE85uo >}}
+{{< youtube id=-jidupajVTM start=45 >}}
 <br>